tx00-web-en/Learning-Material-And-Tasks/material/fe-react-activity1.md

 All three specs in __02-counter.test.jsx__ should now pass.

+## Toggle Theme

+Create a "Toggle Theme" button to replace the "Light" and "Dark" buttons.
+This button should conditionally turn the `theme` "light" if the `theme` is "dark" and should turn the `theme` "dark" if the `theme` is "light".
+Kind of like a light switch.

+The test spec in __03-toggle-theme.test.jsx__ should now pass when you run `npm test 03`.

 ## Optional callback function

 An updater function returned by `useState` can take a callback function as an